fladna9/PKCS11Explorer/README.md

 - Windows x64
 - macOS x64
 - GNU/Linux x64

 *There is also a GNU/Linux ARM build, but I doubt it works well...*

 ### Readers and Tokens supported
+This app **_should be_ compatible with all PKCS11-compatible devices**

+It has been successfully tested on:
 - Open Smardcard compatible cards (OpenSC, Nitrokey HSM 1 and 2)

+*Please open an issue if you have tested this on an unlisted device*

 ## What's behind this?
 This app is developed in .NET Core using C# and XAML.